Ceyhun Osmanli

-Ceyhun Yunis oghlu Osmanli (Ceyhun Yunus oğlu Osmanli; born 30 January 1982) is an Azerbaijani politician, analyst, and entrepreneur who served as a member of the 4th convocation of the National Assembly of the Republic of Azerbaijan.
+Ceyhun Yunus oghlu Osmanli (Ceyhun Yunus oğlu Osmanli; born 30 January 1982) is an Azerbaijani politician, analyst, and entrepreneur who served as a member of the 4th convocation of the National Assembly of the Republic of Azerbaijan.
 Ceyhun Osmanli founded and became the first chairman of the "Ireli" Public Union from 2005 to 2012 and is the chairman of the Azerbaijan Greens Movement, founder, and director of TLM – Initiatives and Projects Center.

 Biography

 Ceyhun Osmanli was born on January 30, 1982, in Baku.
 From 1989 to 1999, he received his secondary education in Baku, and in 1999 was admitted to Baku State University and received his bachelor's and master's degrees in 2003 and 2005, respectively.
 He later pursued his post-graduate education at Azerbaijan State University of Economics and received a PhD in economics in 2015.
 Ceyhun Osmanli is an associate professor.

 Ceyhun Osmanli has participated in programs at Warsaw University (Poland), Harvard University (The U.S.A), KTH Royal Institute of Technology (Sweden), EKT – Economic Consulting and Research Center (Lithuania), "EduCare Learning Ltd." (Great Britain), Middlesex University (Great Britain) and others.
 In 2019, he was awarded the title of honorary professor of Swiss Montreux Business School.
-He is an honorary Texan since April 2012.
+He has been an honorary Texan since April 2012.

 Ceyhun Osmanli is fluent in Azerbaijani, Russian, English and Turkish.
 He has three children.